SeichuKyudoWA/seichukyudowa.github.io/_includes/about/training.md

 ## Our Training

+- We shoot 28 meters regulation full distance every Sunday morning.
-- We meet at the Bellevue Highland Community Center Gym every Sunday morning, where we shoot at the regulation full distance of 28 meters.
-Parking is plentiful and free.
-You and your car are safe in this low crime area.
+- We regularly meet at the Bellevue Highland Community Center Gym.
+Parking is free.
 - Classes include formal movement and shooting form.
 A typical class includes 1 hour group instruction and individual coaching on movement, standing, walking, sitting, bowing while handling the bow and arrows and 1 hour of group shooting practice with individual coaching.
 The 3rd hour is free practice with instructors assisting individuals’ particular needs.
-- We provide beginners with bows.
-We assist members in selecting and purchasing, shipping, their own arrows, shooting glove, uniform and the various accessories need for Kyudo.
-All from our supplier in Japan.
+- We provide beginners bows.
+We assist members in selecting and purchasing, shipping, their own arrows, shooting glove, uniform and the various accessories need for Kyudo from Japan.
 - We host 3 annual events.
 Spring starts with a 4-day seminar in Vancouver B.C.
 Canada with the SCKR (South Carolina Kyudo Renmei) instructors.
 Summer solstice event is a long weekend on Lopez Island.
 Summer concludes with an all-day shooting event at Fire Mountain, Scouting American camp near Big Lake WA.
 In addition, AKR and IKYF-ANKR events in North America and Japan are open to our members.